Italian Cultural Center of Maryland

 Board of Directors

-Fulvio Domenicali - VP Production - Pompeian
+Fulvio Domenicali - Pompeian

 Armanda Ligabue - Governance Committee Chair

-Monica Lapenta, Be a Chef for a Day Founder, Executive Director and CEO
+Monica Lapenta, Be a Chef for a Day Founder, Executive Director, and CEO

 Board Members Emeriti